SPECIAL EVENTS (NEW YEAR & CARNIVAL)

 The biggest show on Earth is Brazilian and it is indescribable.

-The most famous Carnival celebrations happen in Rio de Janeiro: Samba School parades, street blocks, balls, concerts and private parties enliven the city.
+The most famous Carnival celebration happens in Rio de Janeiro: Samba School parades, street blocks, balls, concerts and private parties enliven the city.
 There is an insane amount of people on the streets wearing costumes during all the holiday.

 You can find all kinds of music being played on the street parades from the traditional samba and marchinhas to forró and frevo.
 There are also themed street parades as Sargento Pimenta that only plays The Beatles songs in a more “carnival way”.

 The Samba Schools Special Parade happen in three days at Marquês de Sapucaí, the famous Sambadrome, since 1984, even though the very first one happened in the early 1920s.

 Don’t think that the Brazilian carnival comes down to Rio de Janeiro.
 There is also a huge celebration in other regions with several days of party.

-In São Paulo you’ll find lots of street blocks and also a Samba School Parade.
+In São Paulo you’ll find lots of street street parades and also a Samba School Parade.

-In Minas Gerais, the circuit Diamantina – Ouro Preto has blocks and republics that receive young travelers.
+In Minas Gerais, the circuit Diamantina – Ouro Preto has street parades and republics that receive young travelers.

 Salvador has a history of carnival celebrations that began in the 1950s and is still growing nowadays.
 The famous electric trios drag crowds dressed in their traditional abadás (a colorful and customizable shirt that has the name of the band or electric trio on it) through the streets of the Bahian capital.

 Last but not least it is in Pernambuco that you’ll find the biggest street parades in the world: Galo da Madrugada.
 It plays different music, but the most important rhythm is the traditional frevo.
 The party spreads across the Recife-Olinda circuit and carries millions of revelers each year along its historical hillsides.